Documentation Index

 • Set ACG of the application server

-• The inbound port 445 of the application server should be open to VPC bandwidth.
+• The inbound port 445 of the application server should be open to VPC range.

 clouddbformssql-start-vpc_appserver-agc-setting_1